Skip to content

 After exploring the ground level of this plaza for a few minutes, we journeyed to the top of the tallest pyramid there.

 Be ready for some steep stairs.
-I’m 5’11”, and these stairs were about knee-high.
-They’re also somewhat short.
+I’m 5’10”, and these stairs were about knee-high.
+They’re also narrow.
 I found myself having to basically walk sideways to have room to stand.

 This is actually somewhat intentional design.
-Ancient Mayans were shorter than we are, so would’ve had an even harder time climbing the steps.
-These stairs would’ve forced anyone climbing the pyramid to essentially crawl to reach the top, as a show of subservience.
+Ancient Mayans, on average, were shorter than we are, so would’ve had an even harder time climbing the steps.
+These stairs would’ve forced anyone climbing the pyramid to essentially crawl to reach the top, in a show of subservience.

 We finally got close to the top, and found… another plaza.
 But this one was not on the ground level.